 - Our trained ELSA offers the children support with problems such as social interactions or confidence.

-- Our Sex Education scheme of work includes lessons on: identity; self-awareness to develop self-esteem; challenging stereotypes and understanding difference.
+- Our PSHE scheme of work includes lessons on: self-awareness to develop self-esteem; challenging stereotypes and understanding difference.

-- Cross-curricular links are made to teach about historical figures such as Nelson Mandela and the events debated.
+- Cross-curricular links are made to teach about historical figures who challenged differences in liberty such as Nelson Mandela.

 - SEN pupils share their attributes and challenges with their class to enhance the mutual respect between peers.